 Kamio Hokopita notebook

 The biggest item is a large notebook featuring some cute dustball bears.
 The front and back cover have different illustrations and the inside is full colour too.
 It’s a Japanese school book so the layout is a bit restrictive but there are still plenty of things you could use it for.
-It would be perfect for practicing the Japanese alphabets.
+It would be perfect for Japanese writing practice, or scrapbook style journaling.